Zephalon/Castle-Home-Automation/README.md

-# Castle-Home-Automation
+# maker

-Various (still undocumented) home automation projects.
-More to come!
+Various (still undocumented) projects.
+More documentation to come!